burrowsyr/Py3dsMax/README.md

 This repository is forked from https://github.com/blurstudio/Py3dsMax.
-The `bluPython` plugin is adjusted to our pipeline needs.
+The `blurPython` plugin is adjusted to our pipeline needs.

 ----